The Sopranos: Season 6 (2006–07)

 Once Vito is confronted by other members of the crew, he flees to a New Hampshire town, where he poses as an author and starts a romantic relationship with a male cook at a local diner.
 Despite finally living an authentic life, Vito misses the benefits his old job afforded him, so he eventually returns to New Jersey.
 He asks Tony to allow him to return to work, making a case that he could bring in a lot of money in Atlantic City.
 Vito visits his wife and children and continues to maintain that he is not a homosexual.

 Tony mulls over the decision to let him back into the crew, as well as whether to let him live.
 When Tony fails to act, Phil intervenes and brutally executes Vito.
 When one of the members of the New York family, Fat Dom Gamiello, pays a visit to the Jersey office and won't stop making jokes about Vito and his death, Silvio Dante and Carlo Gervasi kill Fat Dom out of anger at his disrespect.
 Once more, it appears that the families are on the verge of an all-out war.

 During the first half of the season, Christopher and Little Carmine head to Los Angeles in an ultimately unsuccessful attempt to try to sign Ben Kingsley for a slasher film they are trying to make called Cleaver, which is a mix of The Godfather and Saw.
 While in Los Angeles, Chris goes back to drinking and using cocaine for a short period, and he robs famous actress Lauren Bacall.
-When Cleaver comes out, Carmela is upset that the boss, who is based on Tony, sleeps with his underling's girlfriend, who seems to be based on Christopher's ex Adrianna.
-Tony's negative portrayal in the movie further strains his relationship with Christopher, along with the fact that Christopher had an affair with realtor Julianna Skiff, a woman Tony was romantically interested in.
+Christopher has an affair with realtor Julianna Skiff, a woman Tony was romantically interested in, which strains his relationship with Tony.
 When Christopher's new girlfriend Kelli Lombardo accidentally gets pregnant, they decide to get married in Atlantic City.
-Later they welcome a baby girl.